| Recent Comments |

 Synchronizing Dorico and Cubase?
 (Tuesday 20 June, 2023)

 Sometimes programs do not (yet) work together as wished for in your production workflow.
-This is the case with Dorico 5 and Cubase 12, the music notation program and digital audio workstation (DAW) both from Steinberg.
+This is still the case with Dorico 6 and Cubase 15, the music notation program and digital audio workstation (DAW) both from Steinberg.
 I use Cubase as the main production platform for producing my songs.
-When working with Midi, I sometimes prefer to use a score editor instead of the Cubase Midi key editor because I find it more intuitive to notate music than to ‘draw’ lines in the key editor.
+When working with MIDI, I sometimes prefer to use a score editor instead of the Cubase MIDI key editor because I find it more intuitive to notate music than to ‘draw’ lines (notes) in the key editor.
 Moreover, whenever editing several instruments simultaneously, a scoring program is superior since it layouts the instruments on different staffs.
 I tried the Cubase score editor many times in the past but never found it intuitive to work with.
 I have used Sibelius for a while until Steinberg released Dorico and never looked back.
+Currently, Steinberg is making efforts to integrate Dorico into Cubase, but we are not there yet.

 Image: the Cubase key-editor (left) shows the parts for two horns (which are indistinguishable in this view) together with the key-velocity, CC1 (modulation) and CC11 (expression) controller lanes.
 The Cubase score-editor (middle) already gives a better view of the two horn parts.
 This score can be largely improved but this is how it shows without further optimization.
 The Dorico score (right) also without any further optimization of the layout.